bschulz81/robustregression/README.md

 7. Rousseeuw, P. J. (1984).Journal of the American Statistical Association.
 79 (388): 871–880. doi:10.1080/01621459.1984.10477105.
 JSTOR 2288718.
    Rousseeuw, P. J.; Leroy, A. M. (2005) [1987].
 Robust Regression and Outlier Detection.
 Wiley. doi:10.1002/0471725382.
 ISBN 978-0-471-85233-9, for the least trimmed squares algorithm
 8. Hadi and Simonoff, J. Amer.
 Statist.
 Assoc.
 88 (1993) 1264-1272, Atkinson and Riani,Robust Diagnostic Regression Analysis (2000), Springer, for the forward search
 9. Croux, C., Rousseeuw, P.J.
 (1992).
 Time-Efficient Algorithms for Two Highly Robust Estimators of Scale.
 In: Dodge, Y., Whittaker, J. (eds) Computational Statistics.
-Physica, Heidelberg. https://doi.org/10.1007/978-3-662-26811-7_58 (For the faster version of the S-estimator.)
-The versions of the S and Q estimators in this library are npw adapted from Croux and Rousseeuw to the C language.
+Physica, Heidelberg. https://doi.org/10.1007/978-3-662-26811-7_58 (For the faster version of the S and Q-estimators.)
+The versions of the S and Q estimators in this library are now adapted from the algorithms of Croux and Rousseeuw to the C language.
 Note that it is not the same Code because of some optimizations.
-Since many variables act on array indices in this algorithm, it was actually non-trivial to convert from Fortran to C. Especially for the Q estimator, the naive algorithm is faster for less than 100 datapoints.
+Since many variables act on array indices in these algorithms, they were actually non-trivial to convert from Fortran to C. For the Q estimator, the naive algorithm is faster for less than 100 datapoints.
 For the S estimator this is the case for less than 10 datapoints.
 Therefore, in these cases the naive versions are still used.

 # Compiling and Installing the library: